oasysokubo/NarrowQA/README.md

 # Run
 1. python qa.py

-# Neccesary modules to run this prog
+Note:
-1.
+Anaconda virtual environment is used to run this program.
+In order to run this program, same environment must be used.